-In the morality system, it is assumed that a moral obligation has priority over non-moral reasons.
-What Williams does is invert that hierarchical order, insisting that thick ethical concepts, or what others refer to as strong ethical evaluations (see Taylor 1995, p.
-133), have greater importance (see Goldie 2009, p.
+Proponents of the morality system assume that a moral obligation has priority over non-moral reasons.
+What Williams does is invert that hierarchical order, insisting that thick ethical concepts have greater importance (see Goldie 2009, p.
 107).
-Hence, when one comes to a conclusion about what obligations one owes, this is, for Williams, an ethical conclusion that is 'part of an ethical life that is to an important degree shared with others' (1985, p.
+Hence, when one comes to a conclusion (say about what obligations one owes), this is, for Williams, an ethical conclusion that is 'part of an ethical life that is to an important degree shared with others' (1985, p.
 191).
 The point being made here is not simply that it is one's ethical judgement that determines what moral obligations one is to recognise.
 Rather, it is that 'obligations are never final practical conclusions, but are an input into practical decision' (Williams 1995, p.
 205).
 As we saw, one's feelings of guilt may make it clear who one has wronged, but it is shame that directs one to act because it is shame that can rebuild the self that has done these things and the world in which that self has to live.
 Therefore, while a moral obligation is a reason, it is merely one input into practical deliberation.
 It is the thick concepts of a shared ethical life that provide one's conclusion about what one ought to do all-things-considered.
-Why do thick ethical concepts come first, in this way, why must they have priority?
+Why do thick ethical concepts come first, in this way?
+Why must they have priority?
 As others have noted, Williams is here pointing to the importance of character (see Krause 2009, p.
-265).
+265), and in doing so finds some affinity with those who talk about the importance of strong ethical evaluations in shaping character (see Taylor 1995, p.
+133).
 It is by being a person of a certain character that one makes decisions of a certain kind.
 A thin moral obligation does not make that decision by itself.

 Hence, in these moments, Williams is clear that a moral obligation is never a conclusive reason: it is never a final practical conclusion.
-However, this is not the only line of argument to be discerned in Williams's work.
+However, this is not the only line of argument to be discerned in Williams' work.
 Although always a critic of the morality system, at times, he clearly states not only that a moral obligation is one kind of reason among others, but that, on a given occasion, it may defeat all other reasons.

 To begin with, Williams insists that the ancient Greeks could make sense of the idea of moral obligation, even if, as we have seen, the abstract (modern) idea of duty was largely unknown to them.
 Hence, although the Greeks had 'no direct equivalent' for 'guilt', Williams is not one of those who thinks this difference between ourselves and the Greeks is especially important (1993, p.
 88).
 Indeed, it is not that the ancient Greeks 'failed to recognise any of the reactions we associate with guilt, but that they did not make of those reactions the special thing that they became when they are separately recognised as guilt' (ibid., p.
 91).
-In fact, the Greek term aidos, which Williams translates as 'shame' for most of Shame and Necessity, 'cannot', he then clarifies, 'merely mean "shame," but must cover something like guilt as well' (ibid., p.
+In fact, the

+Greek term aidos, which Williams translates as 'shame' for most of Shame and Necessity, 'cannot', he at one point clarifies, 'merely mean "shame," but must cover something like guilt as well' (ibid., p.
 90).
 This is because nemesis, the reaction appropriate to breaches of aidos, can include 'anger, indignation, and resentment', as well as calls for 'reparation', all of which would, in the eyes of modern moral philosophers, belong to the realm of guilt and moral obligation (ibid.).